 No Easy Answers in Bioethics Podcast

-This episode features Dr. Laura Cabrera, Assistant Professor in the Center for Ethics and Humanities in the Life Sciences and the Department of Translational Science & Molecular Medicine, Dr. Robyn Bluhm, Associate Professor in the Philosophy Department and Lyman Briggs College, and undergraduate research assistant Rachel McKenzie.
+We can look at an individual’s DNA and know what their hair color is, but what about their behavioral traits?
+This episode features Michigan State University faculty Dr. Laura Cabrera, Assistant Professor in the Center for Ethics and Humanities in the Life Sciences and the Department of Translational Neuroscience, and Dr. Mark Reimers, Associate Professor in the Neuroscience Program in the College of Natural Science.

 What kinds of challenges currently exist within precision medicine?
 This episode focuses specifically on targeted cancer therapies, featuring a discussion between Center for Ethics Professor and Acting Director Dr. Len Fleck and Michigan State University College of Osteopathic Medicine student Stephanie Mackenzie.
 Dr. Fleck discusses ethics, economic, medical, and health policy issues related to these high-cost therapies.
 Additionally, he provides insight into how U.S.